ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-(#author-domain) and corresponding [Organizational Domain](#organizational-domain) to which DMARC validation should apply, send email that produces at least one, and preferably two, [Authenticated Identifiers](#authenticated-identifiers) that align with the Author Domain, and will receive and monitor the content of DMARC aggregate reports.
+(#author-domain) and corresponding [Organizational Domain](#organizational-domain) to which DMARC validation should apply, send email that produces at least one, and preferably two, [Authenticated Identifiers](#authenticated-identifiers) that align with the Author Domain, will receive and monitor the content of DMARC aggregate reports, and will correct any authentication shortcomings in mail making authorized use of its domains.

 The following sections describe how to achieve this.

 ### Publish an SPF Record for an Aligned Domain